 Unlike some villages, New Auburn isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in New Auburn are a mix of both white- and blue-collar jobs.
 Overall, New Auburn is a village of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in New Auburn who work in healthcare (31.58%), sales jobs (15.79%), and office and administrative support (10.53%).

-New Auburn is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, New Auburn does not have a public transit system used by locals to get to and from work.

 The per capita income in New Auburn in 2022 was $20,298, which is low income relative to Wisconsin and the nation.
 This equates to an annual income of $81,192 for a family of four.
 However, New Auburn contains both very wealthy and poor people as well.